- Admissions & Aid

 Public health is a field in need of workers!
 Even before the COVID-19 public health emergency, job opportunities in this field were expected to increase nationally by 10% through 2028, Bureau of Labor Statistics reported.
 According to a 2017 survey of state and local public health workers, 22% planned to retire in the next five years (de Beaumont Foundation, 2019).

-Salaries for MPH graduates in the Philadelphia area average about $68,000 – more than twice the average wage for the region, according to a survey conducted by Burning Glass Technologies.
+In the Philadelphia area, those with a public health bachelor's degree earn a median salary of about $68,000 – more than twice the average wage for the region, according to a survey conducted by Burning Glass Technologies.

 Public health is a broad and diverse field.
 Experts are needed all over the world to work for government health departments and agencies, private corporations, non-profit organizations, community clinics, schools, and more.
 Jobs for those with a bachelor’s in public health can include these careers and more: